 Dr. Richard J. Danzig has been a consultant to U.S. intelligence agencies and the Department of Defense on national security issues.
 He served as the seventy-first secretary of the Navy from November 1998 to January 2001.
 He was the under secretary of the Navy from 1993 to 1997.
 From the spring of 2007 through the presidential election of 2008, Dr. Danzig was a senior advisor to then-Senator Barack Obama on national security issues.
 He has served as a director of National Semiconductor Corporation and Human Genome Sciences Corporation and on the President’s Intelligence Advisory Board and the secretary of defense’s Defense Policy Board.

-Ms. Lisa S. Disbrow has thirty-two years of service in national security, including Senior Executive Service, U.S. Air Force active and reserve service, and, most recently, as the under secretary of the Air Force (2015–2017) and then acting secretary of the Air Force (January 2015 to June 2017).
+Ms. Lisa S. Disbrow has thirty-two years of service in national security, including Senior Executive Service, U.S. Air Force active and reserve service, and, most recently, as the Senate-confirmed under secretary of the Air Force (2015–2017) and then acting secretary of the Air Force (January 2015 to June 2017).
 Other assignments include vice director, Force Structure, Resources, and Assessment (J-8) on the Joint Staff; special director for policy implementation on the president’s national security staff at the White House; and a senior systems engineer at the National Reconnaissance Office.
-She is currently an independent director on the board of Mercury Systems; Perspecta; Sequa Corp.; LMI; HENSOLDT, Inc.; the Air Force Association; and the Wounded Warrior Project.
+She is currently an independent director on the board of Mercury Systems; CACI; BlackBerry; Sequa Corp.; SparkCognition; LMI; HENSOLDT, Inc.; and the Wounded Warrior Project.

 Mr. James R. Gosler is one of the nation’s foremost experts on cybersecurity and information operations.
 He served more than three decades in various cyber- and nuclear weapon-related positions at Sandia National Laboratories.
 During his Sandia career, he was invited by the National Security Agency to serve as the lab’s first visiting scientist, he created and led the Vulnerability Assessments Program, and, in 2003, he was appointed Sandia’s sixth fellow.
 Mr. Gosler previously served as the first director of the Clandestine Information Technology Office at the Central Intelligence Agency.
-He is a member of the Defense Science Board and a former member of the Naval Studies Board and the NSA Advisory Board.
+He is a former member of the Defense Science Board, the Naval Studies Board, and the NSA Advisory Board.